Lippia-io/lippia-api-sample-project/README.md

     </test>
 </suite>
 ```
-This xml, is telling the Runner called "ExampleParallelTestRunner" to run the tests in 10 threads
+This XML, is telling the Runner called "ExampleParallelTestRunner" to run the tests in 10 threads

 # Key classes explanation
 ### We recommend taking a look at the following classes before you start looking at the usage examples